shaka/tkh-phase1-project/README.md

 - Get an affrimation assuring you that job!
 - Get targetted quotes from famous people you know

-## You Got This Dev! team:

-- George Sucuzhanay
--
 ## Color Guide

 <img src="Project-Colors.png">